LineageOS/hudson/README.markdown

 # Adding or updating a device

-Edit cm-build-targets and submit a pull request.
+Edit cm-build-targets and submit a change to gerrit for review.
 The syntax for that file is documented in its first few lines